 The inevitable question follows: Is a bad plan better than having no plan at all?
 In short, yes.
 Any plan is better than a blank canvas.
 A poor plan can be adapted, updated and improved during a crisis.
 The plan always beats no plan.
 Crisis communication isn’t about perfection; it’s about pragmatism.

 ‘Be right, be fast, be credible’ is a mantra often invoked when talking about crisis comms, but it is much easier to say than do.

-During the early stages of crisis reponse there are likely to be two competing but interlinked requirements.
+During the early stages of crisis response there are likely to be two competing but interlinked requirements.

-Putting this challenge into context, let's use the example of a cyber attack and potental data breach.
-Determining the extent - or even the presence - of a hack can be very time consuming and take a team of experts weeks to investigate.
+Putting this challenge into context, let's use the example of a cyber attack and potential data breach.
+Determining the extent - or even the presence - of a hack can be very time-consuming and take a team of experts weeks to investigate.

-You might discover a cyber attack breached your defenses in seconds.
-Understanding the extent of the network breach, the sytems compromised, or whether confidential information was exposed can take months.
+You might discover a cyber attack breached your defences in seconds.
+Understanding the extent of the network breach, the systems compromised, or whether confidential information was exposed can take months.
 There is also the possibility that the system will need to be wiped, and in the process, evidence could be destroyed.
 A hack is not a one-off event and is often something sudden but thereafter incremental.

 Despite that, your stakeholders will be demanding answers to questions when ready answers and information may not be immediately available.

 In planning an effective crisis response, organisations must be prepared with answers to the following questions: